 There is still a high dependency on the priest and many had difficulty envisaging a future parish without a resident priest.
-There is great openness to relieve the clergy of administrative and financial responsibilities but less understanding of the potential for lay ministry within the pastoral area.
+There is great openness to relieve the clergy of administrative and financial responsibilities but less understanding of the potential for lay ministry within the Pastoral Area.
 There is a worry that many of the volunteers are getting older and a new younger cohort is not available or willing to replace them

-Awareness that we need to develop a competent stratum of lay leadership.
-There are suspicions that there is only lip service paid to this by some clergy who are reluctant to embrace the concept of co-responsibility.
+There is awareness that we need to develop a competent stratum of lay leadership.
+There is some suspicion that there is only lip service paid to this by some clergy who are reluctant to embrace the concept of co-responsibility.

-The emergence of deacons was mostly welcomed but there was a constant request for more information on this and a
+The emergence of deacons was mostly welcomed but there was a constant request for more information on this and a disappointment and anger that women have been excluded from this role.
+Significant visible leadership roles for women was stressed.